smartphone-junknet/pack-alpine-tiny-registry/README.md

 ## PostmarketOS

 This registry is tested mainly on PostmarketOS physical and virtual hosts.
+The target host is tested after provisioning with the Ansible playbook found at [this repository](https://github.com/smartphone-junknet/junknode-provisioner)